Harmenlv/LieFold-AI/README.md

 **Corresponding Code:** `liefold_ai_improved_R2.ipynb`

 Please note that this notebook preserves the original debugging process and execution outputs in order to maximize the transparency and reproducibility of the reported results.
 Some comments are written in Chinese and may be translated into your native language if needed.
 The explanations of the core methodological steps are provided in English, and the Chinese comments do not affect the understanding of the main framework.

+**This manuscript has been formally submitted and is currently under peer review.
+It will be publicly released once accepted.**

 A novel index Spectral Defect is defined to quantify topological and dynamic properties of protein residues.
 An counterintuitive biological pattern is uncovered: pathogenic mutations of TP53 exhibit lower spectral defect values and tend to concentrate in the rigid core region of the protein, while neutral sites maintain higher spectral defect values with greater conformational flexibility.
 The three phases progress from mathematical theory to general algorithm and finally to protein-specific mechanistic interpretation and novel biological discovery, forming a complete closed-loop research system of theory, method, and empirical verification.